leeprovoost/go-rest-api-template/README.md

 }
 ```

-Loading our environment variables.
+Next up is to load our environment variables.
 The default values that we are using during development are defined in our `Makefile`.

 ```
 var (